Michał Franciszek Karpowicz: Biography

-Karpowicz was born near Brest.
+Karpowicz was born in Kamyenyets, in the Brest Litovsk Voivodeship of the Grand Duchy of Lithuania.
 He was educated between 1757 and 1761 by the Jesuits, entering a Vincentian seminary in Warsaw on 26 July 1761.
 He was ordained a priest in 1767 and continued to learn philosophy at the Vincentian seminary between 1767 and 1771, after which he taught theology at a seminary in Kraków until 1772.
 Karpowicz graduated from Vilnius University with a doctorate in theology on 5 August 1774, and was made archdeacon of Smolensk in 1776.

 On 22 November 1783, Karpowicz was made professor of dogmatic theology at Vilnius University.
 He was also made a canon of Poznan the same year.
 Karpowicz was appointed bishop of the Diocese of Wigry on 5 April 1799.
 He was consecrated on 30 March 1800 in Holy Cross Church by John Baptist Albertrandi, co-consecrated by Tomasz Ostaszewski and Adam Michał Prażmowski.
 He died on 5 November 1803 in Berżniki and was buried on 12 December 1803 at the monastery in Wigry.